-2, ENTER^, ΣF\$ "PL" => 21.0000 RDN, 2 ΣF\$ "DPL" () => 44.0000
+2, ENTER^, XEQ "PVL" => 21.0000 RDN, 2 ΣF\$ "DPL" () => 44.0000

-() Note how the function name is spelled using upper-case letters
+() Note how the function name is spelled using upper-case letters, "DPL" Note also that PVL is a main function, allocated in the SandMath FAT.

 The FOCAL programs shown below were written by JM Baillard.
 They perfrom the same tasks, and are provided for your sheer enjoyment - and as an example of how efficient FOCAL can be, specially with a 4-stack register pile and the capability to use indirect addressing.